2002—The White House admits it knew before 9/11 that al-Qaeda had plans to hijack U.S. airliners.

-2001—Two engineers in a locomotive chase and stop an unmanned train full of hazardous chemicals after it rolled 66 miles at high speeds across Ohio.
+2001—Two engineers in a locomotive chase and stop an unmanned train full of hazardous chemicals after it rolled 66 miles across Ohio at high speeds.

-1991—The Pentagon releases info confirming that Manuel Noriega used to be on the CIA’s payroll.
+1991—The Pentagon confirms: Manuel Noriega was on the CIA payroll.

 1970—City and State cops shoot 14 protesting black students, killing two, at Jackson State in Mississippi.